-The 2018 harvest of the red “Fledermaus” (German for “bat”) was a joy.
+The 2019 harvest of the red “Fledermaus” (German for “bat”) was small but wonderful.
 Healthy bunches.
-And super early.
-August 25th!
-The red Fledermaus is made of Schwarzriesling (a German word for Pinot Meunier) growing on shell limestone.
+The red Fledermaus is made of Schwarzriesling (a German name for Pinot Meunier) growing on shell limestone.

 In 2014 we took over a vineyard situated in the town of Kitzingen where our winery is situated too.
 It used to be outside of town but over time houses and gardens grew around it, it’s a very unusual and unlikely place.
 Shortly after posting the first pictures of the vineyard we met a guy who dedicates a good part of his life to the bats of our area.

 Together with local bat hero Christian Söder we developed the idea of a cycle: we get guano from local bat colonies – a wonderful fertilizer.
 In return we give a share of the revenue back to the bats via the Landesbund für Vogelschutz.
 And we put a bunch of bat boxes in the vineyard to offer opportunities for those lovely animals to hang out as they hunt at night – about 15 different species as Christian found out!
 The bat on the label is the grey long-eared bat which has become very rare in our area.
 It’s also incredibly cute and we want to help it stay around.

 Soil: shell limestone